CottaCush/AndroidBaseProjectKotlin/README.md

 ## AndroidBaseProjectKotlin

 A base project to fast track mobile development with the MVVM Architecture.
-It contains basic setup Network operations, DI and Architecture components.
-The project also include various utility classes and extensions.
+It contains basic setup for Network operations, DI and Architecture components.
+The project also includes various utility classes and extensions.

 ### Code Formatting
-Code Formatting is done with the gradle spotless plugin. other settings for the plugin can be configured in [spotless.gradle](spotless.gradle). to format code, run
+Code Formatting is done with the gradle spotless plugin. other settings for the plugin can be configured in [spotless.gradle](spotless.gradle).
+To format code, run

 ```gradle